-To qualify for an H-1B Visa, you must perform services in the U.S. in a specialty occupation;
+To qualify for an H-1B visa, you must perform services in the U.S. in a specialty occupation.
+You must have:

-- The degree requirement is common to the industry in parallel positions among similar organizations or the duties of the positions are so complex that only a person with a degree can perform them
+The degree requirement would be common to the industry in parallel positions among similar organizations or the duties of the positions are so complex that only a person with a degree can perform them.

-- It is important to note that where a degree is not usually required for an occupation, an H-2B Work Visa may be appropriate.
+It is important to note that where a degree is not usually required for an occupation,

-There are 4 steps involved in the H-1B process:
+There are 4 steps involved in the H-1B visa application process:

 The employer must determine the “prevailing wage” for the complete job offered to the foreign national.
 This is usually done by filing a request with the state employment security agency (SESA).
 The wage must be higher than or within 5% of the prevailing wage in the state on the indented employment.